edgedb/edgedb/docs/intro/quickstart.rst

   $ edgedb migrate
   Applied m1k54jubcs62wlzfebn3pxwwngajvlbf6c6qfslsuagkylg2fzv2lq (00001.edgeql)

 Looking good!
-Let's make sure that worked by running ``edgedb list types`` on the command line.
+Let's make sure that worked by running :gelcmd:`list types` on the command line.
 This will print a table containing all currently-defined object types.